samparkewolfe/Sound_Control/README.txt

 GENERATE INSTRUMENT
-Make the select instrument window more separate.
-(DONE)

 COLOUR TRACKER
-Make the coordinates box larger.
-(DONE)
-Make sure the save colour works.
-(DONE)
 Test umenu with more than two input devices

 MODEL
-Make recorded data pulse shorter.
-(DONE)
-Hold down the record button to record a longer period.
-(DONE) Delete the regression classification titles.
-(DONE) Make a hybrid model to classify granulators on off.
-(DONE)

 SAMPLE PLAYER
-Initialise the silence message in the umenu.
-(DONE) Update when run turns on.
-(DONE)

 GRANULATOR
-Sliders default to the middle.
-(DONE)
-Play defaults to on.
-(DONE)
-Hook up to hybrid model.
-(DONE)

 LEAP
 Make visualisation indicate Z position better.